 were two pretty fit people looking at going on a trekking/bike riding/ canoeing adventure through the mountains/jungle where should we go?

 I live in Cambodia and organise adventures here.
 You can check out my website at www.symbiosis-travel.com.
 An excellent adventure is to kayak and bike down the Mekong River from Southern Laos to Phnom Penh, taking a detour to Ratanakiri province, northeast of Cambodia near to Vietnam, to go trekking where there are various mountain tribe people.
-If interested further, please contact me through my website. almost 6 years ago
+If interested further, please contact me through my website. about 6 years ago